American Legion Memorial Stadium: Recent events

 In late 2009 the east end of the stadium suffered significant damage after a storm drain under the structure caved in causing the stands above it to collapse.
 While repairs were being made, the stadium was closed for several months.
 The stadium reopened in July 2010 with a reduced capacity as a grass berm largely replaced the old seating.

 Memorial Stadium served as the home field for the Charlotte Hounds MLL team.
 The team began play at the start of the 2012 season and used the stadium for home games until 2018.
 The team is currently on hiatus and hopes to return in 2021.

 The stadium continues to play a large role in Charlotte-Mecklenburg high school football, as it hosts big ticket match-ups such as Butler v.
 Independence and Charlotte Latin v.
 Charlotte Country Day.
 The Myers Park Mustangs moved most of their 2012 home games to the stadium after renovations temporarily lowered capacity at Gus Purcell Stadium, their on-campus home.

 In early 2015, the possibility arose of renovating the stadium to accommodate professional soccer in Charlotte and try to lure an MLS expansion franchise to the city, however this was only a proposal.
 Sometime during 2015, a new press box was constructed on the 'visitors' side of the stadium.
 The Mecklenburg County Commissioners approved a $23 million renovation plan in late 2017.

 2019 reconstruction

 In September 2019, Mecklenburg County Parks and Recreation broke ground on a $31.7 million reconstruction of the stadium, which became the new home of the USL Championship soccer team Charlotte Independence beginning in spring 2021.
 The reconstruction was completed in 2021.
 The existing stadium was demolished and re-built.
 The reconstruction added new concourse buildings, a memorial, a new scoreboard and other amenities.
 Historical elements of the stadium, such as the stone wall and ticket booths, were removed and preserved offsite, then reinstalled in the new structure.
 Capacity dropped to 10,500.

+In May 2023, USL Super League president Amanda Vandevort announced that Carolina would be one of the league's initial clubs.
+The women's soccer team will play in American Legion Memorial Stadium starting in August 2024.

+Sports

+Rugby Union

+Anthem RC joined Major League Rugby for the 2024 Major League Rugby season and played their home matches at American Legion Memorial Stadium.
+It was announced in March 2025 that American Legion Memorial Stadium would host its first ever international test matches in July 2025, with the USA Eagles hosting Belgium and Spain.